-When you perform a digital zoom operation, the camera manipulates the image data to enlarge the center of the image.
-Unlike optical zoom, an image enlarged with digital zoom appears coarser than the original.
+- When you perform a digital zoom operation, the camera manipulates the image data to enlarge the center of the image.
+Unlike optical zoom, an image enlarged with digital zoom appears coarser than the original. - Digital zoom is not supported while date stamping ("Date" or "Date&Time") is turned on (page 130).

-■ To record an image using digital zoom
+To record an image using digital zoom

-- In the REC mode, hold the zoom controller towards [] (telephoto) side. - This causes the zoom indicator to appear on the display.
+- In the REC mode, hold down the telephoto ([]) side of the zoom button. - This causes the zoom indicator to appear on the display.

-2. When the zoom pointer reaches the optical/digital zoom switch over point, it will stop.
+2. When the zoom pointer reaches the optical/ digital zoom switch over point, it will stop.

-The above shows what the zoom indicator looks like when digital zoom is turned on (page 61).
+• The above shows what the zoom indicator looks like when digital zoom is turned on (page 70).
 The digital zoom range is not displayed when digital zoom is turned off.

-- 3. Release the zoom controller momentarily, and then slide it towards [4] (telephoto) side again to move the zoom pointer into the digital zoom range. - The zoom pointer will also stop when you move the pointer back to the switch over point to re-enter the optical zoom range.
-Release the zoom controller and then slide it towards (wide angle) side again to move into the optical zoom range. - Compose the image, and then press the shutter button.
+- 3. Release the zoom button momentarily, and then hold down its telephoto ([4]) side again to move the zoom pointer into the digital zoom range. - The zoom pointer will also stop when you move the pointer back to the switch over point to re-enter the digital zoom range.
+Release the zoom button and then hold down its wide angle ([...]) side again to move into the digital zoom range. - 4.
+Compose the image, and then press the shutter button.

 - To turn digital zoom on and off - 1.
 In the REC mode, press [MENU]. - 2.
-Use [◄] and [▶] to select the "REC" tab. - Use [▲] and [▼] to select "Digital Zoom", and then press [▶]. - 4.
+Use $[\blacktriangleleft]$ and $[\blacktriangleright]$ to select the "REC" tab. - Use [▲] and [▼] to select "Digital Zoom", and then press [▶]. - 4.
 Use [▲] and [▼] to select the setting you want, and then press [SET].